Confined Space Rescue: The Difference Between Life and Death

 • Rescue team staffing for any rescue job, 2-10 person teams

-• Minimum medical training of first aid, CPR & AED (EMT’s available)
+• Minimum medical training in first aid, CPR & AED (EMTs available)

 • Full-time, experienced rescue professionals

-• Evaluation, pre-planning and pre-rigging each rescue job
+• Evaluation, pre-planning, and pre-rigging for each job

 • Confined Space Assessment and Rescue Plans